 If you’re looking to save up money but still want a quality rack, you should consider the GRS300C.
 It’s a basic rack that holds a bass drum and has space for two more toms or cymbals.
 For a trimmed drum kit, this is perfect, whether you’re just starting or you just want your basic drum kit with you.

 The great thing about this is that you can also expand it using the GRS125C rack.
 This is an additional curved rack that transforms your GRS3000C into a three-legged construction, giving you 36” of additional space to fit everything you want to add to your drum kit.

 This is a very affordable and cheap solution, with a nice expansion ability, so you can save up money now and invest it in the future when you would need expansion.

 If you’re looking to invest some money into quality, high-end stuff, you should consider DWCPRKMAIN as your choice.
 This is a slim, yet sturdy rack with heavy-gauge stainless steel tubes and clamps.
 It is a two-legged system, with one long rack in the middle where you can fit all that you need for your drum kit.

 Alongside this rack you’ll get a lot of different clamps that are all quality-made so that you can easily attach anything you want, with two cymbal stands included, making it enough for a standard drum kit.

-This is a high-end option for professional drummers that need consistent and quality made a rack for everyday travel and use.
-Pearl Icon is a 3 sided curved drum rack that offers great quality for professional use.
+This is a high-end option for professional drummers that need a consistent and quality-made rack for everyday travel and use.
+Pearl Icon is a 3-sided curved drum rack that offers great quality for professional use.

 It has a lot of space and a nice addition of adjustable kick height.
 Once you set it all up, the clamps are never going to move, making it very easy to fold and unfold night after night.